Temporary Free Chlorine Conversion for Drinking Water

 To protect public health, all public water systems (PWS) in Texas are required to disinfect drinking water before providing it to customers.
 Many PWSs use chloramine (free chlorine and ammonia), an effective disinfectant that persists over a long period of time, making it particularly valuable in areas with high temperatures.

-Sometimes chloramine systems may need to complete a chlorine conversion, where the system removes ammonia from the treatment process and only uses free chlorine to disinfect the water.
+Sometimes chloramine systems may need to complete a free chlorine conversion, where the system removes ammonia from the treatment process and only uses free chlorine to disinfect the water.
 This common practice is used as preventive maintenance to kill bacteria that, though harmless when consumed by humans, can introduce unwanted taste and odor, and create issues with maintaining a disinfectant residual.
 TCEQ'S regulatory guidance document, Public Water Systems: Temporary Conversions to Free Chlorine (RG-631), discusses how to perform a successful free chlorine conversion.

 Notify Customers